Boarders/slick-blog/site/posts/locally-nameless.md

 date: Oct 27, 2019
 tags: [Type theory, Lambda Calculus]
 description: The locally nameless approach to substitution.
-quote: "“Now you people have names.
+quote: "Now you people have names.
 That's because you don't know who you are.
 We know who we are, so we don't need names."
+quoteAuthor: Neil Gaiman, Coraline
 ---